-The Brazilian Real and Mexican Peso have experienced frequent and substantial variations in relation to the US dollar and other foreign currencies during the last decades.
-Depreciation of the BRL and MXN against the US dollar could create inflationary pressures in Brazil and Mexico and cause increases in interest rates, which could negatively affect the growth of the Brazilian and Mexican economy as a whole and harm the Company's financial condition and results of operations.
-On the other hand, appreciation of the BRL and MXN relative to the US dollar and other foreign currencies could lead to a deterioration of the Brazilian and Mexican foreign exchange current accounts, as well as dampen export-driven growth.
-Depending on the circumstances, either depreciation or appreciation of the BRL or MXN could have an adverse effect on the respective country's economy.
+The BRL and MXN have experienced frequent and substantial variations in relation to the USD and other foreign currencies during the last decades.
+Depreciation of the BRL and MXN against the USD could create inflationary pressures in Brazil and Mexico and cause increases in interest rates, which could negatively affect the growth of the Brazilian and Mexican economy as a whole and harm the Company's financial condition and results of operations.
+On the other hand, appreciation of the BRL and MXN relative to the USD and other foreign currencies could lead to a deterioration of the Brazilian and Mexican foreign exchange denominated current accounts (net), as well as dampen export-driven growth.
+Depending on the circumstances, either depreciation or appreciation of the BRL or MXN could have an adverse effect on the relevant country's economy.